-We are proud to announce that we have partnered with the Japanese Craft Beer Association to bring you some of the most forwarding thinking Japanese craft brewers to New Zealand this August.
+In 2018 we partnered with the Japanese Craft Beer Association to bring you some of the most forwarding thinking Japanese craft brewers to New Zealand in August 2018.
 A huge thank you to Yusuke Yamamoto the Director General for his assistance in this collaboration, as well as the Embassy of Japan in New Zealand, Toll New Zealand and KeyKeg.

-It's been a pleasure organising this and we can't wait for you to meet our very special guests at Beervana 2018.
+It is always a pleasure organising this and we can't wait for you to meet our very special guests at Beervana 2019.

 TDM 1874 Brewery